AlphaPrime7/normfluodbf/README.md

   samples in an unorthodox way.
 - The default read direction is vertical as indicated earlier.
 - Users are advised NOT to supply the cols_used because the program has a robust algorithm for determining the cols_used.
+The users’ input will override the inbuilt algorithm for determining columns used.

 ``` r
 library(normfluodbf)